Nuclear Weapons Stockpile

 The key variable that is specific to Israel is the power level of the reactor, which is variously reported to be at least 75 MWt and possibly as high as 200 MWt.
 High-resolution satellite imagery from Space Imaging Corporation's IKONOS satellite provided important insight this matter.
 The cooling towers associated with the Dimona reactor are clearly visible and identifiable in satellite imagery.
 Comparison of this commercial IKONOS imagery with declassified American CORONA reconnaissance satellite imagery indicates that no new cooling towers were constructed in the years between 1971 and 2000.
 This suggests, but does not prove, that the reactor's power level had not been increased significantly during this period.
 This would suggest an annual production rate of plutonium of about 20 kilograms.
 It is also possible that the Israelis increased the thermal capacity of the existing cooling towers by means that are not readily apparent in this imagery, and thus the imagery cannot positively exclude an increase in the reactor's power level and plutonium output.

-Based on plausible upper and lower bounds of the operating practices at the reactor, if the power of the Dimona reactor remained at 75 MWt, Israel could have produced enough plutonium for at least 100 nuclear weapons, but probably not significantly more than 200 weapons by 2005, with the stockpile growing to at least 125 but probably fewer than 250 weapons by around 2010.
+Based on plausible upper and lower bounds of the operating practices at the reactor, if the power of the Dimona reactor remained at 75 MWt, Israel could have produced enough plutonium for at least 100 nuclear weapons, but probably not significantly more than 200 weapons by 2005, with the stockpile growing to at least 125 but probably fewer than 250 weapons by around 2010, and at least 150 but probably fewer than 300 weapons by around 2020.

 |Join the GlobalSecurity.org mailing list|